onflow/flow-go/cmd/collection/README.md

 The `proposal` engine is responsible for handling the consensus process for the cluster.
 It runs an instance of [HotStuff](../../consensus/hotstuff) within the cluster.
-This results in each cluster building a tertiary blockchain, where each block represents a proposed collection.
+This results in each cluster building a secondary blockchain, where each block represents a proposed collection.

 ### [Synchronization](../../engine/collection/synchronization)